hamidahoderinwale/cursor-telemetry/README.md

 # Cursor Telemetry Dashboard

 A comprehensive real-time monitoring and analytics platform for Cursor IDE.
-Captures file changes, AI prompts, code modifications, and system metrics with advanced analytics for context usage, productivity insights, error tracking, and file relationships.
-Features a live web dashboard with multi-layer search, 50+ API endpoints, and SQLite-backed persistence.

-## Overview

-The Cursor Telemetry Dashboard is an intelligent monitoring platform that captures and analyzes your complete development workflow in Cursor IDE.
-It automatically tracks file changes, mines AI prompts from Cursor's internal database, and monitors system resources.
-All data is persisted in SQLite with a real-time web dashboard and comprehensive REST API.
+It automatically tracks file changes, mines AI prompts from Cursor's internal database, system resources, and file relationships.
+All data is persisted in SQLite with a real-time web dashboard, with search, and an API (with 50+ endpoints) to build on top of.

 ### Key Features